 'Open in' defines the browser action when a Redirect that appears in the site navigation is clicked.

-You'll see items in Page Manager which appear to relate to other apps in Aiir, such as News or Schedule.
+You'll see items in Page Manager which appear to relate to other apps in Aiir, such as News, Blogs or Schedule.
 These sections are editable only using their respective app in Aiir.
 If you've got access, tapping one of these will take you to the app.
 They're fixed in structure and layout, but can be moved to anywhere in Page Manager.